cxncu001/NLI/README.md

 ## Models for Nature Language Inference (NLI).

 We try to reproduct classic models in literal papers for Nature Language Inferece.

 To be continued ...

 ## Environment
-- TensorFlow 1.3 and higher
+- TensorFlow 1.3 or higher
+- Python 3.5
-- numpy
+- Numpy
-- sklearn
+- Sklearn

 ## Models